 One approach that is considered to be a bit fairer in these situations is for the customer to request that the SaaS vendor accept liability for direct damages resulting from a data breach only up to a previously specified amount.
 This limit would be based on the overall assessed value of the contract.
 One thing that both parties should keep in mind is that liability insurance for cyber purposes may be purchased in order to protect both of the parties against any risks that either party cannot contractually allocate to the other party.

 There will be a reasonable expectation by the customer that the SaaS application will be readily usable and available as if it had simply been installed in the customer's own on-premise equipment.
 Most SaaS vendors will usually agree to have the application available to access at least 99.5% of the time.
 The specific terms of this agreement will be found in the service level agreement.

 If you need help with a SaaS contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.